-- The Director of Campus Security and Facilities and/or the Director of the Mabee Center & Student Engagement reserves the right to cancel the use of the fire pit at any time if weather conditions warrant any sort of safety issues, excessive wind (exceed 10 miles per hour) or dry conditions from the lack of moisture. - The fire must be contained in the fire pit, and the wood may not be above the rim of the rim of the pit. - Means of extinguishment will be five gallons of water.
+- The Director of Campus Safety and/or Student Life reserves the right to cancel the use of the fire pit at any time if weather conditions warrant any sort of safety issues, excessive wind (exceed 10 miles per hour) or dry conditions from the lack of moisture. - The fire must be contained in the fire pit, and the wood may not be above the rim of the pit. - Means of extinguishment will be five gallons of water.
 A bucket can be made available upon request. - The fire cannot be left unattended. - Campus Safety (573-288-6300) must be called at the beginning and end of the event.